I am in the WCC:

 The WCC operates on an AmeriCorps calendar, meaning each service year runs October through September, with a break between service years.
 When positions open, interviews are conducted on a continuous basis until vacancies are filled.
 Submitting your application early is recommended to ensure consideration.

-12-month positions - Applications accepted beginning July 15 for a start date of Oct.
-3.
+11-month positions - Applications accepted beginning in July for a start date in October.

 6-month positions - Applications accepted beginning in February for a start date in April.